 Automated conceptual synonyms

-Since concepts are automatically extracted from the data and a concept can be identified through multiple terms, known synonyms automatically works for extracted concepts without any manual work.
+Since concepts are automatically extracted from the data and a concept can be identified through multiple terms, known synonyms automatically work for extracted concepts without any manual effort.

 The search engine applies knowledge of the fact that a concept can be expressed in multiple terms during both data processing and query analysis.
 This means that products are automatically made findable using terminology that does not appear in the product data at all.
-An example of a known synonym concept is "lady" to "woman".
-Even if "lady" is not part of a product's data, but "woman" is, Elevate finds the product if "lady" is used in the search.
+For example, "lady" is a known synonym for "woman".
+Even if "lady" is not part of a product's data but "woman" is, Elevate will find the product if "lady" is used in the search.

 Hierarchical concept query analysis